Get on the Right Thing: Reception

 Los Angeles Times critic Robert Hilburn felt that "Get on the Right Thing" was the best song on Red Rose Speedway due to the "steady, snappy background vocal that bites out the title phrase."
 Valley News critic Ovid Goode Jr. praised it for "excelling as high-tension rock and roll and displaying the tightness of [the] back-up group.
 Flint Journal staff writer Brian L. Steffens said that the song "with its solid beat, vocal harmony and guitar lines, is so much like earlier work as to be very nearly a letdown for McCartney fans."

 Ultimate Classic Rock critic Nick DeRiso rated "Get on the Right Thing" to be Paul McCartney's 21st best song with Wings.
 Despite McCartney's concerns about his vocal performance, DeRiso praised the performance, stating that "McCartney sings in the style of his old Little Richard send-ups for one of the last times on an original song.
 His vocals ascend into a rattling fervor, then whoop and call all the way back down..."
 DeRiso also said that "rocks in a way that drive-by fans might never have guessed" based on the hit single from Red Rose Speedway, "My Love".
 Beatle biographer Robert Rodriguez felt it was one of the strongest songs on Red Rose Speedway.
 Chip Madinger and Mark Easter felt that it was "melodic yet overlong."
 Blaney said that "we've heard it all before and better."
 Music journalist Andrew Wild described it as being in "classic Wings territory", particularly praising the lead vocal that "gradually gets more and more unhinged."

 "Get on the Right Thing" was included on the Wings compilation album Wings.

+Personnel

+According to the author Luca Perasi: